naory/xrpl-multi-sign-manager/docs/USER_STORIES.md

 - Stories should be estimable and small enough to complete in one sprint

 ### Security Requirements
+- No private key storage or collection
 - All operations must be logged for audit purposes
-- Sensitive data must be encrypted at rest and in transit
-- Multi-factor authentication must be available for sensitive operations
+- Multi-factor authentication for sensitive operations
 - Access control must be implemented at all levels
 - Security testing must be performed for all features

 ### Performance Requirements
 - API response times must be under 1 second for 95% of requests
 - System must support at least 1000 concurrent users
-- Database queries must be optimized and indexed
+- Real-time updates must be delivered within 2 seconds
-- Caching must be implemented where appropriate
+- WebSocket connections must be stable and reliable
 - Monitoring and alerting must be in place

 ### Usability Requirements